Effective: May 17, 2018

 Other than sharing your information with other appropriate university personnel, business units and contracted partners to ensure the quality, functionality and security of our website, or to manage your relationship with us, we will not disclose personally identifiable information about your use of the site except under the following circumstances.

-- When we have given you clear notice that we will disclose information that you voluntarily provide.
+• When we have given you clear notice, we will disclose the information you voluntarily provide

-- With appropriate external parties, such as law enforcement agencies, in order to investigate and respond to suspected violations of law or university policy.
+• With appropriate external parties, such as law enforcement agencies, to investigate and respond to suspected violations of law or university policy.
 Any such disclosures shall comply with all applicable laws and university policies.

 Children and Privacy